-Kiwi is a bright tasty fruit with a refreshing flavor and quite a unique texture.
+Kiwi is a bright, tasty fruit with a refreshing flavor and quite a unique texture.
 It makes the perfect addition to fruit salads or yogurt bowls.
-Wondering how to cut kiwi?
+Wondering how to cut a kiwi?
 Read this post and pick the best method that works for you!Jump to Recipe

 Before you start cutting the kiwi, it’s a good idea to wash the fuzzy brown globe with vinegar and water to get all the bacteria off it.